-FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$140,317.10
+FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$28,053.46

-Auditors determined that the District inaccurately reported the student data for 125 students for FY2019, FY2020 and FY2021.
-Specifically, auditors found that 95 students had an incorrectly reported FTE, 27 students were reported with 10 or more unexcused absences and should have been withdrawn, two students generated a non-fundable period due to excessive absences as defined by School Finance Manual Section G, and one student was reported with incorrect enrollment dates.
-As a result of these errors, the District's ADM was overreported by 35.09.
-As a result, the District was overfunded by \$140,317.10 in Basic State Aid.
+Auditors determined that the District inaccurately reported the student data for 46 students for FY2019, FY2020 and FY2021.
+Specifically, auditors found that 29 students had an incorrectly reported FTE, nine students had 10 or more unexcused absences and should have been withdrawn, four students had incorrect enrollment dates reported, three students had not attended the District, and one student had excessive absences.
+As a result of these errors, the District's ADM was overreported by 5.02 and the District was overfunded by \$28,053.46 in Basic State Aid.
 According to A.R.S. § 15-915, ADE needs to recover these monies from the District.